splitgraph/sgr/examples/dbt_adapter/README.md

 ## Installation

+Run `pip install dbt-splitgraph`.

-Run `python setup.py install` from this directory.
-This package is currently not uploaded to PyPI.
+If you wish to develop this package, you can run `python setup.py develop` from this directory.

 ## Usage